 “‘I know he hurt me.
 He did something that’s really dangerous and stupid...
 But then again, he’s a 16-year-old kid, and 16-year-old kids are kind of dumb.
 It’s really hard to know what I want for him,’” said Sasha Fleischman (Martin).
 With this forgiving and open-minded mindset, Sasha Fleischman acknowledges that people are only human and everybody makes mistakes.
 Retaining this mindset even when the unthinkable happens is what allowed Fleischman to make it through one of the darkest periods of time in their life.
-Sasha Fleischman, named Luke Fleischman at birth, is a white male.
-However, Fleischman now identifies as agender, which means he doesn’t identify as a male or a female (Emslie).
+Sasha Fleischman, who was born in a male body, now identifies as agender, which means he doesn’t identify as a male or a female (Emslie).
 Fleischman attended Maybeck High School, a small private school in Berkeley, California (Otis).
 Fleischman put a lot of time and effort into gender activism along with supporting the LGBTQ+ community (Carreras).
 While many parents do not know how to react when their child starts to identify as part of the LGBTQ+ community, Fleischman’s parents had been supportive of Sasha’s decision to begin identifying as agender (Carreras).
 Fleischman’s parents were happy to see Sasha feeling comfortable in their own skin, being able to express their true self to the world as a member of the LGBTQ+ community (Carreras).
 Sasha Fleischman faced many challenges and struggles as a member of the LGBTQ+ community, which led them to become an example of a heroic figure, and someone who inspired people to stand up against discrimination towards the LGBTQ+ community; Fleischman’s tragic story proves that through forgiveness we can all find peace and growth.

 Fleischman became a prime example of a heroic figure after being attacked.
 After being attacked, Fleischman was faced with two options: live the rest of their life with a grudge and a desire for vengeance against their attacker or try to forgive the attacker and move on with life.
 Fleischman decided to show heroism by forgiving their attacker for all of the pain that he caused.
 Sasha's desire to forgive and forget is shown when Berkeley California Magazine states, “Even Sasha expressed ambivalence rather than a thirst for vengeance” (Martin).
 Fleischman could’ve spent the rest of their life being miserable and feeling anger towards their attacker, but instead chose to try and move on from this event.
 Fleischman knew that they wouldn’t gain anything from holding a grudge against their attacker, so they decided to just focus on healing from their traumatic experience.
 Furthermore, not only did Fleischman forgive their attacker, but they also managed to convince their parents to excuse the attacker’s actions.
 In most cases, a person’s parents are their first line of defense against injustices from the outside world.
 Parents always want to protect their kids and prevent them from facing any harm or injustices from society.
 Out of all the people in the world in Fleishman's life, it would be the most challenging for the parents of Fleischman to forgive the attacker.
 Another instance of Fleischman’s forgiving mindset is shown when SFGate writes: “...Karl Fleischman said Wednesday that he and his offspring want prosecutors to consider moving the case to juvenile court” (Fagan).
 Through Fleischman forgiving their attacker, Fleischman has also taught their parents to forgive the attacker.
 Nobody had anything positive to gain from this event, so Fleischman decided that it would be best to just forgive the attacker and give them a second chance at life.
 Through the forgiveness of Fleischman and their parents, the attacker now had an opportunity to learn from his mistakes and make better choices in his future.
 Fleischman’s forgiveness led to the best possible outcome for both parties that were involved in this unfortunate situation.
 Fleischman exemplifies a heroic figure by learning to forgive others and teaching others to forgive, no matter what terrible actions other people may have done.